Taranaki information & advice

 If you’re facing financial difficulties, you may need assistance with creating a personalised budget or advice from a financial advisor.
 They can give you tools, knowledge and advice to help you manage your money better.
 You may also find answers to your money questions on the Sorted website.

 There is a range of budgeting help found in the Citizens Advice Bureau (CAB) directory.

 The New Zealand Federation of Budgeting Services maintains a list of its professional members and their contact details.

 For professional advice about managing your finances, you may wish to employ a financial adviser.

 Parents Centres offer support in all areas of parenting.
 This includes helping parents develop practical skills in baby and toddler care to preparing for the school years, and crisis help.
 To find your nearest Parents Centre look on their website.

 Toy Libraries offer a range of quality toys, puzzles, games and learning activities for members to hire for a set period of time.
 Caters for 0 - 8 years.

 Justice of the Peace

-Justice of the Peace (JPs) can be found in most areas of Taranaki, and can assist with the witnessing of documents such as applications for citizenship, certifying copies, and taking declarations, affidavits and affirmations.
+Justice of the Peace (JPs) can be found in most areas of Taranaki, and can assist with the witnessing of documents such as applications for citizenship, certifying copies, and taking declarations and affidavits.